Posted 6/10/2021

 There are several reasons to post preprints:

-• Stake claim.
+Stake claim.
 Preprints are timestamped and permanent.
 So if there are any later problems with establishing who first conceived of an idea, preprints provide helpful evidence of the date of your contribution.
-On two occasions, I have had disputes with others about whether they were taking our groups’ ideas without proper credit.
+On two occasions, I have had disputes with others about whether they were taking our groups’ ideas and claiming them as their own.
 In both cases, we had a public record of prior sharing of our ideas that helped resolve the dispute to our satisfaction.

 There is a long history of posting preprints in physics and some other fields.
 Some people even post papers still in development or that may never be submitted (to share ideas or get feedback).
 In engineering, this practice has been slower to take off but is increasingly common.
 At present, there seem to be two good candidates for publication of engineering preprints: